-US Palm contracted with Molded Devices Inc. in June 2016 to produce their polymer components.
-In August of 2017 US Palm closed their doors and as a result of accumulated unpaid debt, the molds were disposed of by Molded Devices Inc.
+US PALM contracted with Molded Devices Inc. in June 2016 to produce their polymer components.
+In August of 2017 US PALM closed their doors and as a result of accumulated unpaid debt, the molds were disposed of by Molded Devices Inc.

-After the US Palm debacle, Molded Devices Inc. partnered with XTech Tactical to redevelop the magazine into what is now the MAG47 AK magazine.
-But Molded Devices Inc. was left with approximately 8,400 US Palm-branded magazines that they were unable to sell on the open market.
+After the US PALM debacle, Molded Devices Inc. partnered with XTech Tactical to redevelop the magazine into what is now the MAG47 AK magazine.
+But Molded Devices Inc. was left with approximately 8,400 US PALM-branded magazines that they were unable to sell on the open market.

 The decision was then made to destroy the product in the most stress-relieving way possible since they couldn’t even give them away.

 Others wondered why the magazines weren’t recycled and molded into new magazines.
-Unfortunately, the material would not have had the same structural integrity that it originally did and any magazine molded with the recycled material would have undoubtedly failed.
+Unfortunately, the material would not have had the same structural integrity that it originally had and any magazine molded with the recycled material would have undoubtedly failed.